-If there is one thing I am usually always down for, it’s Tex Mex.
-I absolutely love the flavors, the ingredients, and how quickly meals can come together.
-And these red chicken enchiladas are a new favorite.
+If there is one thing I am usually always down for, it’s Mexican food.
+I absolutely love the flavors, the ingredients, and how quickly meals can come together (and of course, lots of chips and salsa!).
+And these healthy chicken enchiladas are a new favorite.

 To be honest, enchiladas were never really on my radar.
-But my husband started getting them when we hit up our favorite Tex Mex restaurant and I quickly realized the hype.
-What’s not to love about a meat filling stuffed inside a tortilla, covered in sauce, topped with cheese, and then baked to melty perfection.
+But my husband started getting them years ago at our favorite Tex Mex restaurant and I quickly realized the hype.
+What’s not to love about a meat filling stuffed inside a tortilla, covered in sauce, topped with cheese, and then baked to melty perfection?

-I decided it would be fun to make them at home and put a little bit of healthy spin on them.
-Made with corn tortillas, shredded chicken, veggies, an easy homemade enchilada sauce, and topped with cheese.
+I decided it would be fun to make them at home and put a little bit of a healthy spin on them.
+These healthy chicken enchiladas are made with corn tortillas, shredded chicken, veggies, an easy homemade red enchilada sauce, and topped with cheese.
 Flavor-packed and relatively easy to make, these red chicken enchiladas have become a repeat at our house when wanting a comforting and balanced meal.

 - packed with protein – each one has 16 grams of protein!

-- come together pretty quickly – if you prep your enchilada sauce and chicken in advance, they come together quickly.
-The longest part is rolling them out.
-Then you just let them bake in the oven.
-You can also use store-bought enchilada sauce and a rotisserie chicken to make the recipe even easier.
+- come together pretty quickly – if you prep your enchilada sauce and chicken in advance, they don’t take long to make.
+You can also use store-bought enchilada sauce and rotisserie chicken to make the recipe even easier.

 Are chicken enchiladas healthy?